grousewood-games/solforge/docs/faq.md

 `Lvl3 Lyria, Muse of Varna` now places creatures all at once, not in sequence.
 An example: if Lyria brought back four `Lvl1 Spring Dryads`, in the original game you would end up with a 4/4, 5/5, 6/6, and 7/7 set of Dryads.
 In this edition, you will end up with four 7/7 Dryads.

+### Shardplate Behemoth

+The original game had a left-to-right rule precedence.
+From Ximane's advanced rules:

+> If a `Shardplate Behemoth` is to the left of an `Alloyin General`, its ability first makes its attack equal to its health, then the General's ability boosts its attack, which gives it 2 more attack than health.
+If the Behemoth is on the right of the General, the General boosts its attack, and then its attack is set to its health, effectively negating the General's ability.

+In this edition, Behemoth's card rule trumps all.
+The attack will always equal the health.
+However, if attack buffs are applied to the Behemoth, and then it has abilities removed (e.g., `Wipe Clean` is cast), the buff will remain.
+So if `Lysian Shard` is cast on a Behemoth, then it is wiped, the resulting dino will have 6 attack, not 0.

 ### Water Walker

 Changed the tribe to `Water Asir`.
 Because `Ice Asir` made no sense.